233 Coffee Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Intelligentsia

-29. The British chef Jamie Oliver recommends adding 500ml of coffee to what saucy, spiced, meat and bean dish?
-(Hint: He claims that this is a "nod to his cowboy friends.")
+29. The British chef Jamie Oliver recommends adding 500ml of coffee to what saucy, spiced meat and sometimes bean dish?
+Hint: He claims that this is a "nod to his cowboy friends."

 Answer: Chili Con Carne